 - Financial Aid

 - While it is important to be mindful of and comply with privacy and Higher Education Act laws, partner with the financial aid office or admissions office to obtain aggregate data of students who indicated independent status on the FAFSA or their college application, and send them information on support programs or resources.

 - Work with financial aid to mitigate the challenges students experiencing homelessness face with the FAFSA determination process.

-- Remind students that they can fill out the FAFSA starting on October 1st and that you can provide assistance if needed.
+- Remind students that they can fill out the FAFSA starting on October 1st (delay for 2024-2025 FAFSA) and that you can provide assistance if needed.

 - Partner with student housing to establish a temporary emergency housing plan, options, or a program.
 If your institution doesn’t have residence halls, consider a host home program or partnering with local hotel/motels or community agencies.

 - Advocate for student housing to remain open during all academic breaks, including, winter, spring, and summer breaks.
 If this is not possible, work with students to come up with a housing plan for those times.

 - The Community

 - Assist students in applying for all federal, state, and local services, including public benefits like SNAP or Medicaid.

 - Establish personal connections with shelters, non-profits, or other homeless services in the area that specialize in and are safe for youth and young adults.
 Some communities may have a committee of people that organize, meet monthly, and share resources and support.

 5. Routinely follow up with students to monitor their academic progress as well as their physical and emotional well-being.

 - Find out how each student prefers to communicate (texting, emailing, phone, etc.).

 - Help students design a short-term and long-term plan with tangible outcomes and goals.

 - Empower and challenge students to advocate for themselves and for changes at the institution that better support students experiencing homelessness.